ZhengTzer/resume-scanner/README.md

-Fit your resume into job description
+Know the % your resume match with job description

 upload folder contains example for testing. working product could be explored here @